May201/CIMilestone1/README.md

 * Complete shopping experience including discount and checkout of the orders.
 * Product slider
 * Automated chatbox to help customers to place orders.
+* Login/sign ups that would perform actual registrations for user input.

 ## Technologies Used

- The technologies used for this project are mainly HTML, CSS , a little bit of JS was used to employ pop up modals and carousels with the help of Bootstrap.
+ The technologies used for this project are mainly HTML, CSS , a little bit of JS(Jquery) was used to employ pop up modals and carousels with the help of Bootstrap.

  [Bootstrap](https://getbootstrap.com/) was used to easily accomadate responsive design.

  [Git](https://github.com/) has been used for version control .

- The IDE used for this project is [Visual Studio Code](https://code.visualstudio.com/)
+ The IDE used for this project is [Visual Studio Code](https://code.visualstudio.com/) [Font awesome](https://fontawesome.com/) icons have also been used in this project for footer content and Features section.
+ [Google fonts](https://fonts.google.com/) used for font styles.

  ## Automated testing
+ HTML was validated using the [HTML validator ](https://validator.w3.org/) CSS was also validated using the [CSS validator](https://jigsaw.w3.org/css-validator/).However no errors were found.

 ## Manual testing